The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 The U.S. Army ends the Comanche threat at Palo Duro Canyon when they destroy a large portion of the Comanche horse heard.

 Nearly every law officer in Texas is placed on lookout for the notorious outlaw Sam Bass.
-Rangers eventually track Bass to Round Rock where he and his men are killed while attempting to rob the Round Rock bank.
+His previously undistiguished gang has accidentally attacked a train shipping gold coins and carried out the largest train robbery in history.
+Rangers eventually intercept Bass in Round Rock where he and his men are killed in a shootout in the streets.

 Capt.
 G.W.
 Arrington and Texas Rangers Company C explore the Texas Panhandle in search of Indians stealing horses from the Slaughter Ranch.
-They locate water holes and supply reliable information that makes expanded settlement of the Panhandle possible.
+During the extensive scout they locate water holes and create maps that make expanded settlement of the Panhandle possible.

 1883-88 - Fence Cutting Wars

-Free Range advocates and rustlers wage war on farmers and ranchers using barbed wire fence, resorting to threats, intimidation and murder to advance their cause.
+Open range advocates and rustlers wage war on farmers and ranchers using barbed wire fence.
+They resort to threats, intimidation and murder to advance their cause.
 Rangers are called in to stop fence cutting and protect people and property.

 1896 - One Riot, One Ranger

-The Great Galveston Hurricane was a Category 4 storm, with winds of up to 145 mph (233 km/h), which made landfall on September 8, 1900, in Galveston, leaving about 6,000 to 12,000 dead.
-It was the deadliest hurricane in US history.
+The Great Galveston Hurricane destroys the town.
+It was a Category 4 storm, with winds of up to 145 mph (233 km/h), which made landfall on September 8, 1900, The death toll was estimated at 6,000 to 12,000, the deadliest recorded hurricane in US history.
 Texas Rangers are called in to maintain peace and uphold the law in the disaster area.
+A Yellow Fever epidemic rages on the island claiming at least one Texas Ranger.

 Order Out of Chaos (1901-1934)